Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

     * Expand the *Databases* tab and verify you can see *testdb*
     * Disconnect from Azure SQL Database
   * Disable public network access
-    * In a bash terminal, run the following commands to apply changes to the configuration:
+    * From the client environment, execute the following Bash commands:

       ```bash
+      # Change the working directory
+      cd ~/azuresandbox/terraform-azurerm-mssql

       # Verify plan will change one property on one resource only
       terraform plan